Website Security: How to Protect the Website from Hackers

 XSS Attack

-Cross-Site Scripting, or XSS attack, is another common attack where the hacker injects a malicious script to your website after you click a compromised link or end up downloading a file or attachment.
+Cross-site scripting, or XSS attack, is another common attack where the hacker injects a malicious script into your website after you click a compromised link or download a file or attachment.
 This enables the hacker to add their malicious script to all the pages of your site and redirect the traffic to some other website.

 SQL Injection Hacks

-A code injection technique, SQL injection is a technique which is used to attack data-driven applications where a hacker inserts malicious characters or SQL statements into an insecure form.
-With this, a hacker attempts to exploit a database of your website, gaining access to credit/debit card numbers, usernames, retrieving passwords and home addresses.
+A code injection technique, SQL injection, is a technique that is used to attack data-driven applications where a hacker inserts malicious characters or SQL statements into an insecure form.
+With this, a hacker attempts to exploit your website’s database, gaining access to emails, usernames, and more.

 Financial Gain

-Weaponized Site– Hackers can use your website as an online weapon.
-You can witness DDoS attacks targeted at websites where political interests or business motivate the attack.
-The attackers are often paid by third parties to get a website or service down to further their agenda.
+Weaponized Site – Hackers can use your website as an online weapon.
+You can witness DDoS attacks targeted at websites where political interests or businesses motivate the attack.
+Third parties often pay the attackers to get a website or service down to further their agenda.
 Your website can even be sold as an online weapon, functioning at someone’s command without your knowledge.

 Black hat SEO campaigns can be lucrative in many instances.
 The hackers insert fake SEO (spam links) into your website without you even realizing it.
 They abuse your audience by directing them to some third-party website that generates affiliate revenue.
-Most such cases are related to pharmaceutical, fashion, pornography, and gambling.
-Search engines such as Google, Yahoo and Bing index the fake links and, once these links make it to the result pages of search engines, the attackers start producing revenue.
+Most such cases are related to pharmaceuticals, fashion, pornography, and gambling.
+Search engines such as Google, Yahoo, and Bing index the fake links, and once these links make it to the result pages of search engines, the attackers start producing revenue.

-If you operate an ecommerce site that stores customers’ credit card details, hackers can easily access the details and use or sell your client’s information.
-Compromised user data information, such as emails, passwords, and login usernames, can be sold on the black market for a good amount of money.
-For instance, your client’s email details can be stolen from your database and sold for spam purposes.
-A great example is that of the LinkedIn breach, where details of around 117 million user accounts were compromised and the information was sold on the black market.
+If you operate an ecommerce site that stores customers’ details, hackers can easily access the details and use or sell your client’s information.
+Compromised user data information, such as emails, passwords, and login usernames, can be sold on the black market.
+For instance, your client’s email details can be stolen from your database and sold for spam.
+A great example is the LinkedIn breach, where details of around 117 million user accounts were compromised, and the information was sold on the black market.

 Personal Challenge

-Hacking is sometimes executed for simple reasons which are not related to economic gains.
-These reasons could be pure boredom, curiosity, for a bet, for amusement, to bragging rights or may practice some future bigger hacking projects.
+Hacking is sometimes executed for simple reasons unrelated to economic gains.
+These reasons could be pure boredom, curiosity, a bet, amusement, bragging rights, or maybe some future more significant hacking projects.

-Most of these kinds of hackers are teenagers and computer-savvy youth who have nothing else to do.
+Most of these hackers are teenagers and computer-savvy youth with nothing else to do.

 Hacktivism

 This motivation is the hardest to understand and contend with.
-Hacktivism can be related to nationalism, human rights, religion, anti-globalism, some political agenda and many more.
+Hacktivism can be related to nationalism, human rights, religion, anti-globalism, some political agendas, and many more.
 Most of the hacktivism cases are related to page defacements.
-The purpose of these attacks is typically more to cause embarrassment to the website owner than to have any effect on site users.
+The purpose of these attacks is typically more to cause embarrassment to the website owner than to have any effect on on-site users.

 Here’s How to Protect the Website from Hackers

-Fixing the already hacked website is quite a daunting task as hackers usually create secret entry points that are hidden.
+Fixing the already hacked website can be daunting as hackers often create secret entry points.
 This allows them to keep revisiting and re-hacking your website.
-Moreover, the recovery costs are pretty high, and the results can be devastating for the website owner.

 Prevention is better than cure.
 There are security measures you can take to protect your website from hackers.

-Keep Software Updated: Update everything from time to time.
-Ensure that you have the latest version of your CMS, themes, and plug-ins.
+Update everything from time to time.
+Ensure you have the latest version of your CMS, themes, and plugins.

-Control Access: Harden site access with passwords and usernames strong enough to not be easily guessed.
+Harden site access with passwords and usernames strong enough not to be easily guessed.

-Install Security Applications: Install highly secure applications such as a firewall, Wordfence and other security software.
+Install highly secure applications such as a firewall, Wordfence, and other security software.

-Use encrypted SSL: Transfer personal information of users between your website and database by an encrypted SSL protocol.
+Transfer users’ personal information between your website and database by an encrypted SSL protocol.

-Tighten Network Security: make sure that your logins automatically expire within a short period of inactivity, change your passwords frequently, create strong passwords and scan all the devices that are plugged into the network for malware every time you attach them.
+Ensure that your logins automatically expire within a short period of inactivity, change your passwords frequently, create strong passwords, and scan all the devices plugged into the network for malware every time you attach them.

 Note: Wondering how to protect the website from hackers?
 Ask for details on our WordPress website maintenance service.